Consensys/sidechains-samples/crosschain/atomic-swap-ether/README.md

 * Entity Offering Ether deploys Receiver Contract, funding it with some Ether.
 * Entity Offering Ether deploys Sender Contract linking it to the Receiver Contract and specifying an exchange rate between blockchains.
-* Entity Offering Ether links the Sender Contract to the Sender Contract by calling `setSenderContract`.
+* Entity Offering Ether links the Receiver Contract to the Sender Contract by calling `setSenderContract`.
 * Entity Offering Ether registers the Sender Contract with the Registration Contract by calling `register`.
 * Entity Accepting Offer uses the Registration Contract to locate an appropriate Sender Contract for the sidechain they wish to obtain Ether for, at an exchange rate they find acceptable.